For more in-depth information, learn how to draft a copyright policy or guidelines.

 Why You Need a Copyright Policy or Guidelines for Your Library or Organization

-A copyright compliance policy, guidelines or best practices document can help you in many ways.
+A copyright compliance policy, guidelines or best practices document written in plain English can help you in many ways.
 It can:

 - Help determine who owns copyright-protected materials created in your enterprise

 Generally speaking, a copyright compliance document is a summary of copyright management procedures for your library or organization.
 It can also be an educational tool and serve as reference material on copyright and licensing issues relevant to your library or organization.